tetratelabs/wazero/RATIONALE.md

 The main use case of multi-poll are bidirectional network services, something not used in `GOOS=wasip1` standard libraries, but could be in the future.
-Moving forward without a multi-poller allows wazero to expose its file system abstraction instead of continuing to hold back the file system abstraction.
+Moving forward without a multi-poller allows wazero to expose its file system abstraction instead of continuing to hold back it back for edge cases.
 We'll continue discussion below regardless, as rationale was requested.

 You can loop through multiple `sys.File`, using `File.Poll` to see if an event is ready, but there is a head-of-line blocking problem.
 If a long timeout is